kylefarris/clamscan/README.md

 #### A note about using this module via sockets or TCP

-As of version 0.9, this module supports communication with a local or remote ClamAV daemon through Unix Domain sockets or a TCP port.
-If you supply both in your configuration object, the UNIX Domain option will be used.
-The module will not fallback to using the alternative Host/Port method.
+As of version 0.9, this module supports communication with a local or remote ClamAV daemon through Unix Domain sockets or a TCP host/port combo.
+If you supply both in your configuration object, the UNIX Domain socket option will be used.
+The module *not* not fallback to using the alternative Host/Port method.
 If you wish to connect via Host/Port and not a Socket, please either omit the `socket` property in the config object or use `socket: null`.

-If you specify a valid clamscan/clamdscan binary in your config and you set `clamdscan.local_fallback: true` in your config, this module will fallback to the traditional way this module has worked&mdash;using a binary directly.
+If you specify a valid clamscan/clamdscan binary in your config and you set `clamdscan.local_fallback: true` in your config, this module *will* fallback to the traditional way this module has worked&mdash;using a binary directly/locally.

 Also, there are some caveats to using the socket/tcp based approach: